 As part of the police discipline process, OPD examines whether a supervisor ordered or otherwise caused the misconduct in question.
-OPD is further developing the Member/ Employee Accountability Section of the Report of Investigation (Rol).
-The revised section will include two subsections: the first will address whether any member or employee observed misconduct or was otherwise aware of it.
-The second subsection will address whether any supervisor ordered or caused the action which led to the violation.
-OPD is also developing a process for commanders to review prior discipline issues to determine if adequate supervision was provided.
+OPD has further developed the Member/ Employee Accountability Section of the Report of Investigation.
+The revised section includes two subsections: the first addresses whether any member or employee observed misconduct or was otherwise aware of it.
+The second subsection addresses whether any supervisor ordered or caused the action which led to the violation.
+OPD developed a process for commanders to review prior discipline issues to determine if adequate supervision was provided for all current disciplinary cases.